wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 ]
 ```

-Only events within the stream's specified index boundaries are considered for the outer join operation
+Only events within the stream's specified index boundaries are considered for the outer join operation.

 **Response body**